 While at Harris Public Policy, in addition to beginning her current work with the World Bank over the summer of 2019, Manning also volunteered with a local violence prevention organization, served as a mentor with the Fried Public Policy and Service Mentorship Program, and was a senior editor with the Chicago Policy Review.

-Manning’s first exposure to the refugee crises and forced migration were during two reporting trips as an undergraduate student—one to Malawi and one to Jordan.
-These experiences were particularly influential in defining her career path, as she sought to understand the impact of trauma and the importance of responsible storytelling and collective action.
-Following this, she spent a year in northern Uganda as a Princeton in Africa Fellow, part of a fellowship program dedicated to investing in young leaders committed to the development and advancement of Africa.
-In Uganda, Manning focused on digital and strategic communications, capacity building, and coordination for education, livelihoods, and reintegration programming in postconflict communities.
+Prior to her time at the University of Chicago, Manning worked with Girl Rising, project managing a youth development pilot program in Thailand and Pakistan.
+Previously, she spent a year in northern Uganda as a Princeton in Africa Fellow, a fellowship program dedicated to investing in young leaders committed to the development and advancement of Africa.
+In Uganda, Manning focused on digital and strategic communications, capacity building, and coordination for education, livelihood, and reintegration programming in post-conflict communities.